secretstartups/handbook/security/security-assurance/security-risk/third-party-risk-management.html.md

 In the case of a control deficiency introducing a material risk to the security of data, the Privacy team should be notified prior to finalization of the associated Risk Acceptance.
 Scenarios could exist in which a Security control failure carries Privacy implications that should be communicated to the Business Owner.

-Please refer to our [StORM Methodology Handbook](/handbook/security/security-assurance/security-risk/storm-program/storm-methodology.html#accept-the-risk) for required approvals based on risk rating (High/Medium/Low) and responsibilities of Accepted Risk Owners and Risk Acceptance Approvers.
+Please refer to our [StORM Handbook](/handbook/security/security-assurance/security-risk/storm-program/#accept-the-risk) for required approvals based on risk rating (High/Medium/Low) and responsibilities of Accepted Risk Owners and Risk Acceptance Approvers.
 IT approval is also required to promote transparency across the organization.

 ## Exceptions
 Exceptions to this procedure will be tracked as per the [Information Security Policy Exception Management Process](/handbook/security/#information-security-policy-exception-management-process).